grantsrb/cogmtc/README.md

         language predictions.
 Only relevant when using the DoubleVaryLSTM model type and `incl_lang_preds` is true.
     "lang_teacher_p": float [0,1]
-        the probability of using teacher forcing on the language inputs. only applies if incl_lang_inpt is true
+        the probability of using teacher forcing on the language inputs during training. only applies if incl_lang_inpt is true.
     "shuffle_teacher_lang": bool
         if true, will shuffle the teacher forced lang intputs during training.
 Does not do so during validation.